christianb3ll/kanji-buddy/readme.md

 - JLPT N4
 - JLPT N3-N1 coming soon

+## Runnning the App
+No additional steps are required to run the app.
+The app saves users Kanji data locally.
+No account or API credentials are necessary.

 ## Resources
 This project makes use of:
 - JLPT definitions provided by [tanos.co.uk](http://www.tanos.co.uk/)